 Driving is one of the most rewarding ways to explore Canada, as you can discover the country at your own pace.
 From the Eastern Maritimes to the coast of British Columbia, a driving holiday to Canada will take your breath away, with spectacular scenery and culture to be discovered around every turn.
 We’ve chosen four of Canada’s most inspirational driving routes, across both the east and west coast to motivate you to hire a car and get behind the wheel:

 Located in the northern Victoria and Inverness Counties on Cape Breton Island in Nova Scotia, the Cabot Trail is one of the most inspirational driving routes in Canada.
-With over 298km of road to explore, this three to five day drive will take you through cultural heritage sites – to the start of fantastic hiking trails, and to some of the best whale watching spots in Atlantic Canada.
+With around 300km of road to explore, this three to five-day drive will take you through cultural heritage sites – to the start of fantastic hiking trails, and to some of the best whale-watching spots in Atlantic Canada.
 Be sure to try some of Canada’s freshest seafood along the way, with lobster caught straight from the Atlantic waters – try Bell Buoy restaurant in Baddock or Island Sunset in the Margarees.
 Here’s our top tip for the Cabot Trail: get the best ocean views by driving anti-clockwise.

-If you have any questions or concerns about driving in Canada a member of our team will be more than willing to help answer any queries.
+If you have any questions or concerns about driving in Canada or car hire in Canada a member of our team will be more than willing to help answer any queries.